excalidraw/excalidraw/dev-docs/docs/@excalidraw/excalidraw/api/utils/utils-intro.md

 ### elementsOverlappingBBox

-To filter `elements` that ar inside, overlap, or contain the `bounds` rectangle.
+To filter `elements` that are inside, overlap, or contain the `bounds` rectangle.

 The bounds check is approximate and does not precisely follow the element's shape.
 You can also supply `errorMargin` which effectively makes the `bounds` larger by that amount.